oryon-dominik/skeleton-vuejs/README.md

 ## Vue-Fronted

-The Frontend is using vue.js Version 3 with ~~vite~~ webpack in TypeScript.
+The Frontend is using vue.js Version 3 with vite in TypeScript.

 Install the vue devtools (https://github.com/vuejs/vue-devtools#vue-devtools) for your browser